dk2127/nd25C_A_P_S/README.md

-# Title: Udacity Capstone Project Notebook - Starbucks Offer Analytics
+# Udacity Capstone Project Notebook - Starbucks Offer Analytics

-# Introduction
+# Introduction / Overview

 We will leverage what we’ve learned throughout the program to build a data science project, for Starbucks Offer Analytics.